Caleb & Brown

 Liquidity Versus Volume

 The difference between trading volume and liquidity is widely misunderstood in the cryptocurrency market.
 Trading volume represents the number of executed trading transactions, whereas liquidity represents the number of available trades at any given price.
+Both are often quoted in dollar or fiat value terms.

 Liquidity: It Matters